Louis Butler (footballer)

-Louis Butler (born 26 August 2001) is an Australian rules footballer who plays for the Western Bulldogs in the Australian Football League (AFL).
+Louis Butler (born 26 August 2001) is a former Australian rules footballer who played for the Western Bulldogs in the Australian Football League (AFL).
 He was recruited by the Western Bulldogs with the 53rd draft pick in the 2019 AFL draft.

 Early football

 Butler played for, and captained his side at Brighton Grammar School.
 He also played for the Sandringham Dragons in the NAB League, and was selected to play for Vic Metro in the AFL Under 18 Championships.

 AFL career

 Butler debuted in the 4th round of the 2020 AFL season, against the Sydney Swans.
 In his first game, he picked up 14 disposals.

+He was delisted by the Western Bulldogs at the conclusion of the 2022 AFL season.